 Wrong Fit for This Page

 If you are researching enterprise digital oilfield architecture for a major IOC or integrated NOC, this page is too ground-level.
 Your “digital oilfield” is a multi-year transformation program involving hundreds of people and dozens of systems.
-This page is for the independent operator, the contract pumper, and the smaller producer trying to understand what the term means for them and where to start.
+This page is for the independent producer trying to understand what the term means for their operation and where to start.

 FAQ